Patsy Cline Museum: Location

-The 4,000-square-foot museum is located in the SoBro (South of Broadway) neighborhood on Third Avenue South in Nashville.
-It is open daily, with exceptions for Thanksgiving and Christmas.
-Admission is free for children under age 6, and children 6 to 15 pay reduced admission prices.
-Limited parking is available nearby on the surrounding streets.
+The 4,000-square-foot museum was located in the SoBro (South of Broadway) neighborhood on Third Avenue South in Nashville.
+It was open daily, with exceptions for Thanksgiving and Christmas.
+Admission was free for children under age 6, and children 6 to 15 pay reduced admission prices.
+Limited parking was available nearby on the surrounding streets.

 Exhibits

-The Patsy Cline Museum focuses on the relatively modest life Cline and her family led, in spite of her growing success and fame.
+The Patsy Cline Museum focused on the relatively modest life Cline and her family led, in spite of her growing success and fame.
 Her husband, Charlie Dick, saved a lot of her personal possessions, including the sewing machine used by Cline's mother, Hilda Hensley, to sew the signature cowgirl costumes she wore early in her career, a custom cigarette lighter, and her salt and pepper shaker collection.
 He also kept the telegram he received from Colonel Tom Parker – Elvis Presley's manager – offering condolences after Cline's death.

 The halls in the museum include several exhibits that focus on specific stages in Cline's life.
 For example, one exhibit includes the sign, a wooden booth, and a milkshake maker from the pharmacy – Gaunt's Drug Store – where she worked during her teen years in Winchester, Virginia.
 Visitors can also see the porch seat from her childhood home in that same town.
 A recreated version of the dining room in the home she later shared with Charlie Dick in Nashville includes her Filter Queen vacuum cleaner and the canceled check she used to buy it.
 A replica of the home's rec room includes a hi-fi console and record player, various vinyl LPs, and a reel-to-reel tape player along with a black and white TV playing Cline's performances and a Norge refrigerator that still works.
 The red padded faux leather bar in the room has "Patsy & Charlie" printed on it.

-Interactive stations allow visitors to listen to Cline's music, watch clips of her performances, and read full copies of some of her handwritten letters.
-Many recognizable stage costumes, such as the sequined dress from her series of shows at Mint Casino in Las Vegas in 1962, are on display throughout the museum.
+Interactive stations allowed visitors to listen to Cline's music, watch clips of her performances, and read full copies of some of her handwritten letters.
+Many recognizable stage costumes, such as the sequined dress from her series of shows at Mint Casino in Las Vegas in 1962, were on display throughout the museum.
 Some of the costumes were designed by Cline herself and sewn by her mother.

-Various mementos are on display in the museum, including a large number of items that personally belonged to Cline and a few that tend to have an emotional impact, such as the Elgin watch – a gift from her husband – worn by Cline at the time of her death, her silver engraved wedding ring, the ID bracelet (with photos inside) that she gave to Charlie Dick, and the handkerchief used by her mom at her funeral.
+Various mementos were on display in the museum, including a large number of items that personally belonged to Cline and a few that tend to have an emotional impact, such as the Elgin watch – a gift from her husband – worn by Cline at the time of her death, her silver engraved wedding ring, the ID bracelet (with photos inside) that she gave to Charlie Dick, and the handkerchief used by her mom at her funeral.
 An AMI jukebox commemorates Cline's two songs that are on the list of Top 20 Jukebox Hits of All Time: #1 "Crazy" and #17 "I Fall to Pieces".